rust-lang/book/nostarch/chapter10.md

 with a lifetime of `'b`.
 The program is rejected because `'b` is shorter than `'a`: the subject of the reference doesn’t live as long as the reference.

-Listing 10-18 fixes the code so it doesn’t have a dangling reference and compiles without any errors.
+Listing 10-18 fixes the code so it doesn’t have a dangling reference and it compiles without any errors.

 ```